snaildos/SnailDOS-Desktop/README.md

 https://github.com/snaildos/SnailDOS-Desktop/wiki/Installation

 # Building by source
-You can easily build SnailFM.
+You can easily build SnailDOS Desktop.
 I recommend linux.
 `yarn`
 `yarn start`
 then building can be: